dnr/orq/README.md

 - Pushes locally-built images to a server (without messing with registries).
 - Acts as a process monitor for running docker containers on a server.
-- Automatically configures a proxy (hipache) to point to those containers.
+- Automatically configures a proxy (nginx) to point to those containers.

 It's intended for sharing small servers among small numbers of apps packaged in separate containers.
 It's not intended for managing large numbers of servers.